Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Royl Roberts over 5 years ago
+Royl Roberts almost 6 years ago

 While I do support Councilmember Bas' Recommendation, i believe we have to look at some sustainable long term solutions.
 Owner Occupiers are almost in the same boat as the renters.
 I do not believe that most owner occupiers are out to gouge their tenants.
 I currently live in an owner occupied unit and the owner has been more reasonable that all others I have rented from.
 I would like to see some data or factual information regarding owner occupied unreasonable rent increases.
 I think the bigger issue are vacant units.
 Why are units vacant and what can we do to get to capacity?
 In closing, this is a quick fix however I do not think it goes to the crux of the real issue which is speculative purchasing of real estate for the sake of pure profit.